rust-lang/book/second-edition/nostarch/appendix.md

 The `Clone` trait allows you to explicitly create a deep copy of a value, and the duplication process might involve running arbitrary code and copying heap data.
-See the "Ways Variables and Data Interact: Clone" section in Chapter 4 for more information on `Clone`.
+See the “Ways Variables and Data Interact: Clone” section in Chapter 4 for more information on `Clone`.

 Deriving `Clone` implements the `clone` method which, when implemented for the